-One of the biggest reasons brands struggle to maintain a cohesive visual identity is because they have no direction.
-Content creators are either “expected to know” or left to their own devices.
-It’s no surprise that content ends up looking Frankenstein-ed.
+One of the biggest reasons brands struggle to preserve their brand identity is because their content is consistently…inconsistent.
+Content creators are either “expected to know” how to apply their brand guidelines, or they’re left to their own devices.
+When this happens, it’s no surprise that content ends up looking Frankenstein-ed.

-To keep your team on the same page, document your visual identity, including various examples that demonstrate proper application.
-You can start with our tips for building a brand style guide people will actually use.
+To keep your team on the same page, document your brand guidelines, and makes sure to include various examples that demonstrate proper application.

 - Learn to collaborate with fellow creatives.
 Find out how to work with 4 different types of creative thinkers.

 - Follow best practices.
 Try these 7 tips to build a beautiful brand identity.